-LibAgar is a cross-platform GUI system and framework.
-It provides a programming platform and a standard toolkit of widgets from which high-performance graphical applications can be built.
+LibAgar is a cross-platform GUI system.
+It provides a base framework and a standard toolkit of widgets from which high-performance, portable graphical applications can be built.

 Agar is open-source software.
-Its source code is freely usable and re-usable by everyone under a permissive BSD License and its Core Fonts are released under the OFL.
-The best available version is v1.6.0.
+Its source code is freely usable and Re-usable by everyone under a permissive BSD License and its Core Fonts are released under the OFL.
+The best available version is v1.7.0.

 The performance of the Subversion Server has been improved thanks to recent WebDAV module updates.